 A motor dealer (unless the used vehicle is bought on consignment or at auction) must give a notice to the consumer of their right to cancel the contract during the cooling-off period.

-When notice of the cooling-off period is not provided, the consumer has seven days to avoid the contract (s 105 Motor Dealers Act).
+When the contract does not contain a notice of the cooling-off period, the consumer has seven days to avoid the contract (s 105 Motor Dealers Act).

 Cancelling a binding used-car contract